 (4) A person who contravenes an order made under this section may be dealt with as though for a contempt of the Supreme Court.

-[(5), (6) repealed]

 [Section 197 amended by No. 55 of 2004 s.
 627.]

 198. Powers of disciplinary bodies

 (1) For the purposes of this Part, the Complaints Committee or the Law Complaints Officer exercising the power of that Committee may —